Towards 6D Little String Theory of Particles: Conclusions

-(2) WZ supersymmetric Lagrangian is extended to charged and colored chernons in (\ref{chiralcharge}) and (\ref{chiralcolor}) and to include CS chernon binding interaction (\ref{Vmcs}).
-The octet of gluons emerges from fractionally charged chernons as seen in (\ref{gluons}).
-Matter is formed of chernons by CS binding in six flavors and the dark sector.
+(2) Wess-Zumino supersymmetric Lagrangian is extended to charged and colored chernons in (\ref{chiralcharge}) and (\ref{chiralcolor}) and to include CS chernon binding interaction (\ref{Vmcs}).
+The octet of gluons emerges from fractionally charged chernon-antichernon pairs as indicated in (\ref{gluons}).
+First generation matter and the dark sector are formed of chernons by CS interaction binding.
 The standard model is derived heuristically.
-Our implementation of unbroken supersymmetry is wished to reward in the calculations (in a new project), \\
+Our implementation of unbroken supersymmetry is wished to reward in the calculations (in a new project).
+A new bosonic QCD spectroscopy is predicted by the gluon triplet states in table \ref{tab:table1}.
+(These particles may have been found under a different classification name), \\